 External drives can be a great way to save space, improve CPU performance, and increase the efficiency of your production or mixing workflow.
 They are also great tools to back up your projects, sample libraries, recordings, plugins, stems, and other data, in case of a computer crash or any similar crisis.
 So, let’s explore the possibilities and limitations of working with an external drive.

-Can I Run VST Plugins From an External Hard Drive or SSD?
+Can I Run VST Plugins From an External HDD or SSD?

 However, it’s possible to have the plugin installed in your system but source its libraries or other data from an external hard drive or SSD.